To participate or for more information, please contact OMRF’s Sarcoidosis Research Unit at 405-271-2504, 800-605-7447 or email@example.com.

 Sarcoidosis patients and their families, as well as clinical professionals, are invited to attend.

 A four-year grant from the National Heart, Lung and Blood Institute will help OMRF researcher Courtney Montgomery and her team determine the roles of specific immune cells associated with sarcoidosis.

 David Key had never heard of sarcoidosis—until the rare disease stole his health.

 OMRF’s Sarcoidosis Unit, which launched in January, is the only one of its kind in the state.

-Sarcoidosis Research Unit About Sarcoidosis Sarcoidosis is a debilitating disease often called a “medical mystery” in which cells in the immune system that cause inflammation cluster together to form tiny lumps called granulomas.
-If too many granulomas form in a single organ, that can cause the organ to malfunction or even fail.
-These granulomas can […]
+Sarcoidosis Research Unit About Sarcoidosis What is sarcoidosis?
+Sarcoidosis is a painful condition where cells in the immune system that cause inflammation overreact and cluster together to form tiny lumps called granulomas.
+These cell clumps can form in the eyes, liver, skin and brain but most often are found in the lungs.
+If too many […]